opcodespace/simple-export-import-for-acf-data/readme.txt

 With this plugin you simply export and import page, post and custom post.
 This plugin supports ACF fields.

 == Description ==
 This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop theme in staging website with ACF and deploy to live.
+If you want to use this plugin, you must have ACF installed and activated.

+** Important Note: ** Both sites must have the same version of "Simple Export Import for ACF Data".

 = Supported Post/Page data in FREE Plugin =
 * Title